syncfusion-content/wpf-docs/wpf/SfDataGrid/Summaries.md

 In the below code snippet `Format` property is defined to display sum of `UnitPrice` by specifying the function name inside curly braces.

-N> `DoubleAggreate` is used as SummaryType which has Count, Max, Min, Average and Sum functions.
+N> `DoubleAggregate` is used as SummaryType which has Count, Max, Min, Average and Sum functions.

 {% tabs %}
 {% highlight xaml %}